Melissa Murray, Director

 Catarina Campbell, Coordinator of Program and Leadership Development

-Catarina (they/them or she/her) is a feminist, queer woman of color, two-spirit, fat-positive, person with a disability and a survivor.
+Catarina (they/them or she/her) is a feminist, queer woman of color, indigenous, fat-positive, person with a disability and a survivor.
 Honoring and celebrating our right to be embraced for all of who we are, Catarina strives to bring joyful and meaningful connection to communities at UVM through their work at the Center.
 What is your vision for what community could look like at the Center?
 It is Catarina's work to dream and conspire with community members to bring new offerings to campus.
 In addition to generating programming for the Center, Catarina also supports the leadership development of those who come to the Center through internships and work study.
 If you want to make Catarina happy: come to the Center and say hello!

 Sarah Mell, Education & Outreach Coordinator